scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 }
 ~~~~~

-A `ChainsRequest` message includes following fields:
+A `ChainsRequest` message includes the following fields:

 - `isd_as`: Returns ISD-AS of Subject in the AS certificate.
 - `subject_key_id`: Returns SubjectKeyID in the AS certificate.
 - `at_least_valid_until`: Point in time at which the AS certificate must still be valid - in seconds since UNIX epoch.
 - `at_least_valid_since`: Point in time at which the AS certificate must be or must have been valid - in seconds since UNIX epoch.

-A `ChainsResponse` includes following fields:
+A `ChainsResponse` includes the following fields:

 - `chains`: Lists the certificate chains that match the request.
 A `Chain` contains:
   - `as_cert`: Returns the AS certificate in the chain.
   - `ca_cert`: Returns the CA certificate in the chain.

-A `TRCRequest` includes following fields:

-- `isd`: Returns the ISD number of the TRC.
-- `base`: Returns the base number of the TRC.
-- `serial`: Returns the serial number of the TRC.

-The returned `trc` contains the raw TRC.
+For requesting TRCs, the protobuf messages are:

 ~~~~~
 message TRCRequest {